 Church of St. Decuman in Rhoscrowther was probably built in the 13th century, presumably in the place of an older, early Christian temple.
 In the fourteenth century it was significantly expanded.
 In 1852 and in the years 1869-1870 and in 1910, renovations were carried out, which fortunately did not interfere strongly with the historic substance of the building.

-The church consists of a 13th-century, rectangular nave, and a narrower and shorter, rectangular chancel, also from the 13th century.
-In the fourteenth century, unusually on the south side, a tower was added.
-It is high, slender, has a crowning in the form of a parapet and battlement on protruding corbels.
-The corner pinnacles are already a modern addition.
-Except the tower, in the fourteenth century, the southern transept and northern and southern chapels were also added.
-The latter has dimensions close to the chancel, it was erected on its south side and covered with a separate gable roof.
-The chapel or northern transept has a squint leading to the choir.
-On its west side there is a porch, inside which a baptismal font from the 12th or 13th century was placed, originally from Pwllcrochan.
+In the 13th century, the church consisted of a rectangular nave (14 x 5.2 meters) and a narrower and shorter, rectangular chancel (6.8 x 3.8 meters).
+In the fourteenth century, atypically on the south side, a tower was added (6.1 x 5.8 meters).
+It received a tall, soaring silhouette, and a parapet with battlement mounted on protruding corbels.
+In addition to the tower, in the fourteenth century, a northern chapel, also known as the transept, and a southern chapel were added.
+The latter received dimensions similar to the chancel, it was erected on its southern side and covered with a separate gable roof.
+The chapel or the northern transept was connected with the chancel by a squint passage leading to the choir.
+On its west side there was a late-medieval porch built.

 Salter M., The old parish churches of South-West Wales, Malvern 2003.